payalord/ZMatrix/docs/USER_GUIDE.md

 Background selects the background color.
 Copy ordinary colors to special copies the ordinary Lead and Trail colors to the special-string colors.

-Enable glow adds a fixed, narrow halo in the character's color.
-It is off by default and applies to both ordinary and special text, including audio color changes.
-The effect stays inside each character area, so its edges may be clipped with tightly packed fonts.
-It adds drawing work without extra image buffers.
-Changes appear as streams draw new characters; existing trails remain until they are redrawn or cleared.
+Enable glow adds a narrow halo to ordinary and special text.
+It is off by default and adds drawing work.
+The sample updates immediately; the running animation shows changes as new characters are drawn.
+The halo can be clipped with tightly packed fonts.

 Audio reaction can change visible colors even if these selections have not changed.
 See Keeping the original palette below.

 ### Streams and performance

-Maximum streams limits the number of streams.
+Maximum streams limits the total number of streams across the desktop.
 Speed variance controls how different their speeds can be; zero gives them the same speed.
-Refresh time (ms) controls the interval between animation updates.
+Slower streams also use dimmer character colors.
+Refresh time (ms) controls the interval between updates.
 A larger interval reduces update frequency and slows the animation; a smaller interval updates more often.

-To reduce animation work, lower Maximum streams or increase Refresh time.
+To reduce animation work, lower Maximum streams, increase Refresh time or disable glow.
+Audio-driven speed and stream creation can add drawing work.
 Process priority controls how Windows schedules ZMatrix against other tasks;
 the default is Idle.
 Raising priority does not reduce the work performed.

+Desktop animation also creates GPU work in Windows' Desktop Window Manager (dwm.exe).
+ZMatrix's own CPU usage alone does not show the total cost.
+To compare settings, keep the wallpaper, monitor layout and audio playback the same, and use Pause to check the baseline with stream updates stopped.

 ### Background and blending